JuliaML/MLPreprocessing.jl/README.md

                with index 1 and 3 only (if obsdim=1, else rows 1 and 3)

 Note on DataFrames:
-Columns containing `NA` values are skipped.
+Columns containing `missing` values are skipped.
 Columns containing non numeric elements are skipped.

 Examples: